Lev Yashin: International career

-Post-playing career
+Personal life and health

 After retiring from playing, Yashin spent almost 20 years in various administrative positions at Dynamo Moscow.
+He also spent much of his retirement indulging in what his wife called his second passion: fishing.
 A bronze statue of Lev Yashin was erected at the Dynamo Stadium in Moscow.

 In 1986, following a thrombophlebitis contracted while he was in Budapest, Yashin underwent the amputation of one of his legs.
 He died in 1990 of stomach cancer, despite a surgical intervention in an attempt to save his life.
 He was given a state funeral as a Soviet Honoured Master of Sport.

 Yashin was survived by wife Valentina Timofeyevna and daughters Irina and Elena; when Russia hosted the 2018 FIFA World Cup, Valentina was still living in the Moscow apartment that the Soviet state had given her husband in 1964.
-Yashin has one granddaughter and one surviving grandson; another grandson died in 2002 at age 14 from injuries suffered in a bicycle accident.
+Yashin has a granddaughter and one surviving grandson; another grandson died in 2002 at age 14 from injuries suffered in a bicycle accident.
 The surviving grandson, Vasili Frolov, played as a goalkeeper in Dynamo's youth section and was on the books of the senior side, but never played a game with the senior side, retiring from play at age 23.
 He now runs a goalkeeper training school in Moscow near Spartak Moscow's current stadium.